-Accordingly, if you are applying for a position which falls into one of these categories, you must declare any convictions you have had, regardless of whether or not any time limit has elapsed.
+Accordingly, if you are applying for a position which falls into one of these categories, you must declare any convictions you have had, regardless of whether or not any time limit has elapsed, unless these convictions have been filtered from your criminal record by the DBS.
 It does not mean that you cannot apply for the position.
 All appointments are considered on merit and individual consideration of the conviction and the circumstances.
+Further information on which offences need to be declared as part of your application will be forwarded to you if you are shortlisted for this position.